 Step #1: Identify the Main Topic and Keyword

-Once you have decided on the core topic and keyword, it is time to analyze the subtopics that will form the cluster pages and support the structure of the pillar page.
-The pillar page must touch upon all these subtopics and link to the relevant articles, uncovering them in detail.
+Once you’ve decided on the core topic and target keywords, it's time to analyze the subtopics that will form the cluster pages and support the structure of the pillar page.
+The pillar page must touch upon all these subtopics and link to the relevant articles, where they are discussed in more detail.

 Step #2: Audit the Existing Website Content

-Performing a content audit of your website will let you determine whether you already have content that can be modified, optimized, and repurposed for the pillar content page.
+The second step involves conducting a content audit of your website.
+This step allows you to assess whether you have existing content that can be modified, optimized, or repurposed to support your pillar content page.

 There are two main benefits of this process.
-First, by optimizing and updating existing content, you can avoid cannibalization or duplicating content on your website.
+Firstly, by optimizing and updating existing content, you can avoid cannibalization or duplicate content on your website.
 Second, you can re-evaluate the internal linking structure.

-However, if you still need to get existing content to support a content pillar, you must reverse-engineer the process.
-Specific content strategies can begin with creating the pillar page and supporting the cluster articles.
+If you find that you already have existing articles that can support a content pillar, you reverse-engineer the process.
+Specific content strategies can begin with creating the pillar page to support the cluster articles.

 Step #3: Analyze Your Competition